awsdocs/amazon-ec2-user-guide-windows/doc_source/os-inplaceupgrade.md

 1. In the navigation pane, choose **Instances**\.
 Locate the instance\.
 Make a note of the instance ID and Availability Zone for the instance\.
 You need this information later in this procedure\.

-1. If you are upgrading from Windows Server 2012 or 2012 R2 to Windows Server 2019, do the following on your instance before proceeding:
+1. If you are upgrading from Windows Server 2012 or 2012 R2 to Windows Server 2016 or 2019, do the following on your instance before proceeding:

    1. Uninstall the EC2Config service\.
 For more information, see [Stopping, Restarting, Deleting, or Uninstalling EC2Config](ec2config-service.md#UsingConfig_StopDelete)\.